bruegmann/blue-blazor/llms.txt

 <link rel="stylesheet" href="_content/BlueBlazor/blue-web/style.min.css" />
 ```

-In .NET 9 you can do it like this:
+In .NET 9 or higher you can do it like this:

 ```razor
 <link rel="stylesheet" href="@Assets["_content/BlueBlazor/blue-web/style.min.css"]">